American Indian outing programs: Outing matrons

 The placements of girls within the outing system were overseen by outing matrons, agents of the Bureau of Indian Affairs.
 In addition to supervising girls and their assigned families, outing matrons courted wealthy families to host children and sought to identify unfit living situations.
 Still, outing matrons often failed to prevent or respond to abuse and neglect within the outing system.

 Support for outing programs

-In the United States, the primary objective of outing programs was to assimilate Native American children into white American society.
+In the United States, the formal primary objective of outing programs was to assimilate Native American children into white American society.
 Supporters of outing programs hoped that the Native American children involved would be "civilized" and "uplifted" by immersion in white households.
 Supporters of the programs also argued that the Native American children could be made "useful" through their training for menial positions.
+That many white families benefited materially through the use of unpaid child labor, and that their farms and other businesses produced wealth via this labor, was not the proclaimed objective of the program.

 Opposition to outing programs

 Richard Henry Pratt believed that outing programs oriented toward assimilation were more ethical than outing programs oriented toward labor.
 Pratt spent his retirement years criticizing work-oriented outing programs that were common in the western United States.
 But abuses have been documented in both types of outing programs.

 Major criticisms arose at the start of the outing system.
 Some people feared that those who would choose to host Native American children would not be motivated by altruism, but would exploit and abuse them.
 They assumed that only the less honorable would be willing to take Native American children to their homes.
 They were particularly concerned that families in the western and southwestern United States less morally upright and would not provide a safe home environment for children in the outing system.

 Others had concerns about the questionable educational benefits for children in many outing programs and their lack of supervision.
 In 1926, the Institute for Government Research (Brookings Institution) commissioned the Meriam Report to provide a comprehensive study of the social and economic status of Native Americans.
 In 1928, the report concluded that the outing system had primarily become a scheme for hiring Native American children for odd jobs and domestic service, rather than providing them with any real training.
 Also, the report noted that Native American children often earned unfair wages in low-level positions with little oversight.